I’ve been making some changes to my laundry room since my dad built a pedestal for my washer and dryer.

 Well, it’s taken me a month to finish that little project, and my plans changed.

 Originally, I had planned to make a fabric covered metal bulletin board using sheeting metal, inspired by something I saw on A little of this, a little of that.
 Easier imagined than done.
 I couldn’t find cheap-o joist sheeting at my local hardware store, or at least not in a 36-inch length, which is what I needed to cover the electrical panel in my laundry room.
-So the project was put on hold.
+I know you can find fabric bulletin boards in stores and catalogs, but they can be very expensive.

 Until two serendipitous things happened.
 I was reading my friend Suzy’s blog, Worthing Court, one day and saw how she’d transformed a plain bulletin board with fabric.
 Then, just a few days later I nabbed a brand new bulletin board at a yard sale for 50 cents!
-As luck would have it, the bulletin board was 36 inches long — perfect for my space.

 As luck would have it, I also had some pretty cotton fabric, purchased on a whim at JoAnn’s a few months ago.
 It was the perfect choice to add some color and brightness to my laundry room.
 And a project was born: